civol/HDLRuby/README.md

 #### Modifying the generation behavior

-The main purpose of allowing global and local extensions of HDLRuby::High construct is to give the user the possibility implements its own generation methods.
-For example, one may want to implement some algorithm for a given system, which will then included into the systems that requires this generation step.
-Assuming this system is called `my_base`, he could write the following code:
+The main purpose of allowing global and local extensions for hardware constructs is to give the user the possibility implements its own synthesis methods.
+For example, one may want to implement some algorithm for a given kind of system.
+For that purpose, the user can define an abstract system (without any hardware content), that holds the specific algorithm as follows:

 ```ruby
 system(:my_base) {}